vincent-lafouasse/book-notes/intro_gcc/notes.md

 > ‘libNAME.a’ would be used for linking with the option ‘-lNAME ’ the compiler
 > first checks for an alternative shared library with the same name and a ‘.so’
 > extension.

+### C standards

+gcc compiles in the GNU dialect by default
+`-ansi` disables GNU extensions  that confllict with the ISO standard e.g. `asm` is a GNU keyword extension for native ASM in C it is not a reserved identifier in ANSI C

+exemple of GNU extension keywords :
+`asm`
+`inline`
+`typeof` (oooh utile)

+example of GNU extensions:
+`M_PI` in `math.h`

+possibility to reactivate GNU extensions by defining the `GNU_SOURCE` macro